alicja-begovic/alicja-begovic/README.md

 # Hi there 👋

-My name is Alicja, and I am a junior front-end developer.
-Nice to meet you 😃.

-## My current projects

-Coming soon...
+Welcome to my profile, how can I help you?

-## Technologies that I use in projects
+## Technologies that I know

 - HTML,
 - CSS,
 - SASS,
 - JavaScript,
-- Node.js,
-- React,
 - Git,
 - Github,
+- React.js.

+## Technologies I know something about:

+- Tailwind,
+- Python,
+- SQL,
-- Tailwind.
+- Node.js,

-## Currently learning:

-- React.js
+- TypeScript.

 ## Technologies that I want to learn

 - Unit Tests,
 - GraphQL,
-- SQL,
-- Python,
 - Next.js.